Make the most of one day in Strasbourg with this free, self-guided walking tour

 The Best Things to Do in One Day in Strasbourg

 As the historic heart of the city is spread over a small area and the list of must-do sights modest, it is easy to explore in one day.
 To help you get your bearings, and to make the most of your day in Strasbourg, follow my self-guided, free walking tour of Strasbourg.

 - Walking distance: 3 km

 - Actual walking time: 42 minutes

 Allowing yourself time at each of these sites, and a break for lunch, this free Strasbourg walking tour should take around four hours.

 Strasbourg free walking tour map

-From the train station, it’s an easy 15-minutes’ walk to the Cathedral, the first stop on our free Strasbourg walking tour.
+From the train station, it’s an easy 15-minute walk to the Cathedral, the first stop on our free Strasbourg walking tour.

-After its Parisian namesake, Strasbourg’s Notre Dame is the most visited cathedral in France.
+After its Parisian namesake in better days, Strasbourg’s Notre Dame is the most visited cathedral in France.
 Standing on the site of a Roman temple, the Notre Dame is unabashed Gothic splendour.
 With its 142-meter tower rising like an exclamation mark over the city, for four centuries it was considered to be the tallest building in the world.

 As Hitler had his beady eye on its magnificent stained glass windows, they were placed in salt mines during WW2.
 The rose window above the main entrance is particularly striking.